 Redness accompanied by tiny, pus-filled bumps on the skin indicates that you have rosacea, a common skin condition that can be treated at Downtown Dermatology.
-Our board-certified dermatologist Dr. Shari Hicks-Graham is uniquely qualified to diagnose and treat people in the Columbus and Upper Arlington area who have rosacea.
+Our board-certified dermatologist Dr. Shari Hicks-Graham is uniquely qualified to diagnose and treat people in the Greater Columbus area who have rosacea.

 What is Rosacea?